 According to Hansen, many of her clients see a career switch as the solution to all kinds of problems, from bad bosses to difficulties in life outside of work.
 Unfortunately, Covid-19 has confused this landscape even further.

 Joel Mitchell works as a marketing director in London for a restaurant group that he co-founded.
-During lockdown he’s had to process the fact that the future of his job, and his company, is uncertain.
+During the first lockdown, he’s had to process the fact that the future of his job, and his company, is uncertain.
 “The industry I’m involved in is already quite challenging and volatile.
 What’s happened with the virus and lockdown has essentially made it impossible,” he said.

 The fundamental question to ask yourself, Hansen says, is: “Are you actually doing something that you enjoy that you’re good at and you can see yourself continue doing and developing in?”
 If the answer is yes, maybe you need to change something other than your career.